skip to Main Content

 Federal Legislative Priorities

-• Ensure transit systems in Northern Virginia have the maximum access to federal formula funding and state of good repair funding, matching or exceeding the funding levels authorized in the Infrastructure Investment and Jobs Act.
+• Ensure transit systems in Northern Virginia have the maximum access to federal formula funding and state of good repair funding, matching or exceeding the funding levels authorized in the Infrastructure and Investment Jobs Act.

 • Maximize the region’s access to federal transportation funding programs and competitive grant opportunities.